-Piano Practice Rooms
+Locked Grand Piano Practice Rooms:

-Several of the practice rooms (fourth floor) are reserved for piano majors.
-These practice rooms are equipped with grand pianos and remain locked when not in use.
-Piano majors should see their applied instructor to obtain a key to the piano practice rooms.
+Several practice rooms on the 4th floor are reserved for piano majors only, are equipped with grand pianos and are to remain locked when not in use.
+Piano majors should seek their applied instructor approval to responsibly obtain access to these rooms.